Enabling Genbots On Slack

 Activate Your Genbots

 Now we’ll begin the 3-step Bot configuration for Slack.
-First Navigate to the section on the left panel & you should see Eliza.
-Note: the same steps apply to all of the bots.
-Click “Deploy Eliza on Slack” and then “Press to Refresh Page for Next Steps”
+First navigate to the section on the left panel & you should see Eve.
+Note: the same steps apply to all of the agents.

 Scroll down to the App-Level Tokens section and Click “Generate Token and Scopes”